-In my last article, I wrote about the importance of the fourth industrial revolution and how to gain much needed efficiencies in our digital supply chains by embracing an enterprise wide digital transformation using the SAP 3D Visual Enterprise suite of products.
+In my last article, I wrote about the importance of the fourth industrial revolution and how to gain much-needed efficiencies in our digital supply chains by embracing an enterprise-wide digital transformation using the SAP 3D Visual Enterprise suite of products.

 In this article, I would like to unlock some of the mystery around SAP 3D Visual Enterprise Generator and show you how it can be easily automated to perform several complex but necessary tasks in SAP ECC and HANA.

-SAP 3D Visual Enterprise Generator is a very powerful scriptable engine who’s most important task is to create lightweight digital twin models, synchronized with our CAD master data and engineering changes, inside SAP ECC and HANA.
+SAP 3D Visual Enterprise Generator is a very powerful scriptable engine whose most important task is to create lightweight digital twin models, synchronized with our CAD master data and engineering changes, inside SAP ECC and HANA.
 Many different departments from Engineering to Manufacturing as well as your digital supply chain can then leverage the digital twin data downstream to help shorten design and assembly time cycles.